DobromirChankov/Kaggle_H_and_M_competision/README.md

 I'm really very thankful to all the authors.

 __*NOTE__: because of security reasons(internet interruption) I've downloaded the files(**_datasets_**) from kaggle.com.

+# 2. Solution with Neural Network(RNN)

+During the holydays I've tried to give second solution with a recurrent neural network (RNN).

+At the moment I'm facing some difficulties and my code is not $100 \%$ ready yet.